PHPirates/django-template/readme.md

 * Test the syntax of your nginx config file with `sudo nginx -t` and fix any.
 * Restart nginx with `sudo service nginx restart`.
 * In case that failed, check the logs at `tail /var/log/long.err.log` or `tail /var/log/long.out.log` to view the error.

+## Setting up HTTPS
+Because it's not much work and free, just do it.

+* You can get an ssl certificate for free, for example from Let's Encrypt.
+In that case, just follow their [install guide](https://certbot.eff.org/#ubuntuxenial-nginx).
 * Try to reach your website.
 If it doesn't work, try setting `DEBUG = True` in settings and then `sudo supervisorctl restart mysite`, reload page.

 ## <a name="remember">To remember</a>